radius-project/blog/radblog/guide/contribution-guide.md

 1. **Platform engineers** need architectural guidance, best practices, and integration patterns for internal developer platforms.

-2. **Application developers** want practical solutions with working code examples and clear reasoning behind design decisions.

-3. **DevOps engineers** focus on automation, reliability, deployment strategies, and CI/CD integration patterns.

-4. **Enterprise decision makers** require strategic insights, implementation considerations, and evidence of successful deployments at scale.
+2. **Enterprise decision makers** require strategic insights, implementation considerations, and evidence of successful deployments at scale.

-5. **Open source contributors** seek detailed technical explanations, architecture discussions, and contribution guidance.
+3. **Open source contributors** seek detailed technical explanations, architecture discussions, and contribution guidance.

 ## Content Requirements

-- Length of the blog post should be between 800-1000 words.
+- Length of the blog post should be between 800-1000 words
 - Every statement must be verifiable through documentation, code examples, or reproducible demonstrations
 - Include complete, working code that readers can adapt and use successfully
 - Provide actionable insights that readers can apply immediately